About St. James the Apostle Catholic Church

 MESSAGE FROM THE PASTOR

-In behalf of St. James Church, a small yet diverse Catholic Parish in Coolidge, Arizona, I am pleased to extend my warmest greetings of welcome.
+In behalf of St. James the Apostle Catholic Church, a small yet diverse community in Coolidge, Arizona, I am pleased to extend my warmest greetings of welcome.
 This website is deeply inspired by the ever-growing need to spread the Gospel, promote the Catholic Tradition, provide information and share resources.
-It is a family album that essentially features the life of St. James community and enormously brings together the memories of the past, the joys and struggles of the present and hope for the future.
+It is a family album that essentially features the life of our community and enormously brings together the memories of the past, the joys and struggles of the present and hope for the future.